Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Lazy-start strategy

-For a given problem, in practice the value of $s$ can be estimated though the following strategy: \begin{itemize} \item Run the FISTA iteration for sufficient number of iterations and obtain a rough solution $\tilde{x}$ and also record the residual sequence $\norm{\xk-\xkm}$; \item Rerun the iteration again and output the value of $\norm{\xk-\tilde{x}}$.
-Comparing $\norm{\xk-\xkm}$ and $\norm{\xk-\tilde{x}}$ one can then obtain an estimation of $s$. \end{itemize} In practice, one can also simply choose $d \in [10, 40]$ which can provide consistent faster performance.
+For a given problem, in practice the value of $s$ can be estimated through the following strategy: \begin{itemize} \item Run the FISTA iteration for sufficient number of iterations (\eg $3\times10^5$ steps in Figure \ref{fig:Ek-d}~(d)) and obtain a rough solution $\tilde{x}$ and also record the residual sequence $\norm{\xk-\xkm}$. \item Rerun the iteration again (\eg for $10^5$ steps) and output the value of $\norm{\xk-\tilde{x}}$.
+Comparing $\norm{\xk-\xkm}$ and $\norm{\xk-\tilde{x}}$ one can then obtain an estimation of $s$. \end{itemize} In practice, one can also simply choose $d \in [10, 80]$ which can provide consistent faster performance.

 \begin{remark}$~$ \begin{itemize} \item The discussion has been conducted through FISTA-CD, to extend the result to the case of FISTA-Mod, we may simply take $p = \frac{1}{d}$ and let $q \in ]0, 1]$.
 As we have seen from Figure~\ref{fig:tk-pqr}, the correspondence between FISTA-CD and FISTA-Mod is roughly $p = \frac{1}{d}$.